-The NPOA manages access to the community and provides security for all its residents.
-It owns and maintains the front and back gates, the landscaped and carefully maintained entrance to the Club, and the Security Cottage which houses the security staff and the NPOA’s office.
+The NPOA manages access to the community and provides security for the neighborhood.
+It owns and maintains the front gate (and operates the back gate), the landscaped and carefully maintained entrance to the Club, and the Security Cottage which houses the security staff and the NPOA’s office.

-The NPOA Board of Directors overseas and appoints the Architectural Review Board (the “ARB”), a committee of the NPOA charged with the right and obligation to approve in advance all new construction and alterations, improvements, modifications, or changes to existing properties, including landscaping, to create a residential community of high-quality and harmonious improvements.
+The NPOA Board of Directors oversees and appoints the Architectural Review Board (the “ARB”), a committee of the NPOA charged with the right and obligation to approve in advance all new construction and alterations, improvements, modifications, or changes to existing properties, including landscaping, to create a residential community of high-quality and harmonious improvements.
 It enforces compliance with community standards for continued proper maintenance and appearance of properties.
 In order to maintain a community of congenial residents who are financially responsible, and thus protect the value of the property, any owner intending to make a bona fide sale or lease of his unit, or any interest in it, must first offer to sell or lease the unit to the NPOA, on the same terms and conditions.
 The NPOA must exercise or waive its rights in this regard within 30 days of the closing date for sale or lease of the property.